• Home

 Pros and Cons of the Cricut Joy

-If you've read this Cricut Joy review up to this point, you probably have a good idea of the pros and cons of the little cutting machine.
-But I'll summarize them for easy digestion.
+If you’ve read any Cricut Joy reviews (including this one!), then you probably have a good idea of the pros and cons of the little cutting machine.
+But I’ll summarize them for easy digestion.

 Pros of getting a Cricut Joy